mongock/mongock/README.md

 - Advanced features exclusive to the Professional version.
 - New community features are available and released to the professional version as well.
-- Professional support for the tool usage is backed by Mongock Ltd.
+- Professional support for the tool usage is backed by Mongock Ltd, providing your business with additional help and responses.

 Visit this [link](https://docs.mongock.io/v5/professional/setup.html) to get started.